Captain Eppley was a physical chemist, born in New Jersey in 1883. Studying at Princeton, he received his M.A. in 1912 and his Ph.D. in 1919.

 The Eppley Foundation for Research is a small, family foundation that disburses up to $460,000 a year.
 Dozens of proposals compete annually for this modest sum.

-The Foundation does not provide operating funds.
-The Foundation will fund a specific investigation in its entirety or a specified portion of a larger project.
+The Foundation rarely provides operating funds: The Foundation will fund a specific investigation in its entirety or a specified portion of a larger project.
 In the case of the latter, the Foundation requires assurance that all funds will be in hand at the time the research begins to ensure that the work proposed can be completed.
 When the Foundation is asked to fund the first year of a multiple-year investigation, all funds must be committed at the time of initiation in order to ensure that the work can be sustained until its completion.

 An itemized budget should accompany all proposals, and a budget justification.
 The Foundation limits its contribution to overhead to 15 percent.
 Travel and fringe benefits do not qualify for overhead allocation.